ajndkr/lanarky/docs/advanced/custom_callbacks.rst

             result[self.sources_output_key] = sources
             return result

-Next, we will define a new callback handler and add it to the registry:
+Next, we will define a new streaming callback handler and add it to the registry:

 .. code-block:: python

-    from lanarky.register import register_callback
+    from lanarky.register import register_streaming_callback

     @register_streaming_callback("ConversationalRetrievalWithSourcesChain")
     class AsyncConversationalRetrievalWithSourcesChainStreamingCallback(
         AsyncConversationalRetrievalChainStreamingCallback